 These particular fleets are certified sustainable by the Marine Stewardship Council (MSC) and so are subject to greater monitoring and reporting requirements and need to be able demonstrate implementation of various mitigation and monitoring measures in order to maintain their certification.

-There is concern that some seabird species, notably albatrosses and petrels, are threatened with global extinction.
+The annual mortalities of seabirds in WCPFC longline and purse seine fisheries from 2015 to 2018 were estimated between 13,000 and 19,000 individuals - two thirds by longline fisheries north of 20 degrees N, one quarter by longline fisheries south of 30 degrees S, and negligible amounts from purse seining.
+A small area east of Tasmania and south of 40 degrees S is estimated to account for around 60% of the longline seabird bycatch south of 30 degrees S and 15% of the total seabird bycatch in the WCPFC Convention Area (this includes fleets targeting southern bluefin tuna as well as species managed by the WCPFC).
+The low or absent observer coverage in key longline fleets in high latitude areas (both north and south) prevents accurate estimation of seabird bycatch.
+In the Northern hemisphere, there is no clear evidence of decline in the affected seabird populations.
+In the south, according to the Commission for the Conservation of Antarctic Marine Living Resources, longline fisheries are the largest threat to some seabird species, notably albatrosses and petrels, which are threatened with global extinction.
 Of critical concern is Antipodean wandering albatross, which is expanding foraging range into tuna fishery areas and has experienced a high and sustained rate of decline - it is now in New Zealand’s “Nationally Critical” conservation status category.
-High bycatch of seabirds, especially albatross, continue to be reported by some countries fishing south of 30 degrees South.
-The Commission for the Conservation of Antarctic Marine Living Resources advises that, together with illegal, unreported and unregulated fishing, the greatest threat to Southern Ocean seabirds is mortality in longline fisheries in waters adjacent to its Convention Area.
 Countries are expected to implement the International Plan of Action for Reducing Incidental Catches of Seabirds in Longline Fisheries (IPOA-Seabirds) and report back on this.
 South of 30 degrees South and north of 23 degrees North, longliners must use at least 2 mitigation measures.
 In the area between, longliners need only use 1.
 The simultaneous use of 3 measures (weighted branch lines, bird scaring lines and night setting) remains the best practice approach.
 Further research is being done on hook shielding devices, and countries are encouraged to develop and refine measures to mitigate seabird bycatch, including safe release of seabirds captured alive.
 Scientific advice is to review observer coverage rates (used to estimate total seabird interactions), which is not currently being done.

 The five marine turtle species in the WCPFC Convention Area are threatened or critically endangered, and WCPFC does not hold sufficient information to quantify the severity of the threat posed by longline fisheries to sea turtle populations.
 Measures to mitigate turtle bycatch, from 2008, are: to safely recover and release captured turtles, for purse seiners to avoid encircling them, for longliners to carry cutters and dehookers for releasing them, and for shallow-set swordfish longliners to use circle hooks and whole finfish bait (some exemptions to the latter measure apply, e.g. if there is 10% observer coverage).
 Under this measure, less than 1% of Western and Central Pacific Ocean (WCPO) longline effort is subject to mitigation, even though approximately 20% of the WCPO longline effort consists of shallow sets.
 To improve current management measures, research into turtle bycatch mitigation is ongoing.
 Research includes, but is not limited to, the wider use in longline fisheries of large circle hooks and/or whole finfish for bait.
 Improvements in data collection on interactions with sea turtles are needed.
 Although interaction rates are higher in shallow-set longlines, mitigation for deep-set longlines would deliver greater reductions in total interactions because effort in deep-set longline fisheries is 4 times that of shallow sets.
 Similarly, introducing mitigation to deep-set longlines would deliver greater reductions in at-vessel mortality compared to shallow-sets, because sea turtles have a higher probability of asphyxiation in deep sets.

-In 2016, catches of silky sharks in the longline fishery were around three times higher than in the purse seine fishery.
-Shark measures include: full utilisation of permissible sharks and retention of no more than 5% of fins to total shark weight, a prohibition to land silky and oceanic whitetip sharks, and a prohibition on the use of shark lines.
+Sharks: No limit reference points are in place for any Pacific sharks, and it is recommended that these be implemented.
+Species of concern are: Silky sharks, which are subject to overfishing.
+Pacific bigeye thresher, which seems likely to be experiencing overfishing, primarily from the bigeye tuna fleet.
+Oceanic whitetip, which is at just 4% of unfished levels, and 9% of the levels needed to achieve Maximum Sustainable Yield.
+This is a very slight recovery from previous years, but it’s unclear if recovery will continue.
+Fishing pressure is high but has declined (F:FMSY was 6.12 in 2013 and 2.67 in 2016).
+The greatest impact on this species is bycatch from longline fisheries, with lesser impacts from purse seining.
+Further catch mitigation and improved handling and release practices are required.
+Reduced catch and retention has occurred as a result of the existing management measures, but this has reduced the amount of data coming in about the species.
+Improving longline observer coverage to greater than 5% is therefore crucial for improving the understanding of the fishery on vulnerable species.
+There is a low probability that whale shark populations are at risk from purse seining, and best practice safe release methods are the best option for keeping mortality low.
+Shark measures include: full utilisation of permissible sharks and retention of no more than 5% of fins to total shark weight (but there is no mechanism in place to assess this), a prohibition to land silky and oceanic whitetip sharks, and a prohibition on the use of shark lines.
 The effectiveness of these measures are difficult to evaluate owing to lack of data.
 As of 2014, shark management plans are required where sharks are being targeted, although to date only 2 countries have developed them.
 There are measures to improve recording of manta and mobula rays discarded and released, and to treat these species as key shark species for assessment and research.
 In 2017 the scientific committee recommended guidelines for safe release of manta and mobulid rays, which were adopted by the WCPFC.
 The commission is also looking to develop guidelines for other rays and sharks, especially silky shark and oceanic whitetips, as well as develop stronger and more comprehensive management measures for sharks, but there is no stated deadline for this.
 It is recommended that target and limit reference points are established for pelagic sharks.

 In general, the effectiveness of the above measures has not been evaluated.
 Monitoring is deficient and the reporting of interactions with vulnerable species is poor.
 The scientific committee has recommended a continuation of the work on purse seine bycatch estimates and extension of this work to producing estimates of bycatch in the longline fisheries for 2018, acknowledging the issues related to the 5% observer coverage in these fisheries.